Shina98/Shina98/README.md

 - 🌱 In addition to my academic pursuits, I'm actively engaged in the art of business, particularly within the tea industry.
 - 💞️ Join me on my journey as I merge my academic learnings with real-world experiences, striving to make a meaningful impact in both realms.
 Let's connect and innovate together! 🌱✨

+# 💫 About Me:
+Hello there! 👋 I'm an undergraduate student at Rajarata University of Sri Lanka, passionately delving into the world of IT and honing my skills.
+In addition to my academic pursuits, I'm actively engaged in the art of business, particularly within the tea industry.
+Join me on my journey as I merge my academic learnings with real-world experiences, striving to make a meaningful impact in both realms.
+Let's connect and innovate together! 🌱✨

 ## 🌐 Socials: